 and Your Claim are Confidential!

 You may claim millions of dollars for your pain and suffering.
 You probably didn't know you could be owed money for your situation, and it is time to speak up!
 DON'T LET YOU OR YOUR FAMILY SUFFER in silence.
-If you have taken any of these, had any of these surgeries, submit your information for a FREE CLAIM REVIEW »
+Submit your information today for a FREE CLAIM REVIEW »

 Sexual abuse occurs when there is undesired sexual behavior by one person upon another, this is also referred to as molestation.
 It often happens by taking advantage or using force on another.
 When force is of short duration or immediate, or infrequent it is called sexual assault.